Did you know that back pain is the most common health issue in the USA, accounting for 264 million lost workdays each year?

 - Some chairs have a knob instead of a lever.

-- If you have a standing desk, adjust the height first, and then adjust the desk height accordingly.
+- If you have a standing desk, regulate the height first, and then adjust the desk height accordingly.
 Read some Wirecutter drafting chair reviews to ensure you’re getting a good model for your needs.

 - Check that the clearance between the front edge of the seat and the lower part of your calves fits a clenched fist.